 - First-aid antibiotic ointments such as Neosporin or Bacitracin help in faster healing of minor wounds, scrapes, puncture or burns.
-It also helps in stopping the growth of bacteria and preventing an occurrence of infection.
+It helps in stopping the growth of bacteria and preventing an occurrence of infection.

 Symptoms that Tell You if a Cut is Infected

-Proper awareness about wound care can help to prevent these below symptoms at an early stage.
+Proper awareness about wound care can help to prevent these symptoms at an early stage.
 It is important to seek medical help, if the wound does not heal within few days, or if it gets worse and one starts to experience high fever or headache.

 - The symptoms begin with a painful sensation and slight redness around the injured area.
 Although this symptom also means that the body is fighting back the infection, an increase in redness and swelling is the first sign of an infected wound.

 - Watch out for any signs of discharge like oozing of pus or blood.
 The blood that is discharged is usually darker, foul-smelling and contains pus in it.

 - The skin around the infected wound will be painful and tender to touch.
 You will also notice a slight red streak around the wound.

 - The scab formed on the cut may be moist yellow-green in color.

 - You may also notice a swelling in your lymph nodes.

 - Unbearable itching and boils around the wound also suggest an infection.